gioUbbiali/Food-Systems-Sustainability-Meta-Framework-FSSMF/README.md

 FSSMF Atlas charts are available in [CXL format](https://cmap.ihmc.us/xml/cxl.html).
 We suggest downloading and exploring FSSMF Atlas charts with [CmapTools](https://cmap.ihmc.us/) (Version 6.03), the software used to create them.
 Additional and novel environments for navigation, visualization, and retrieval of FSSMF charts will come soon.

-## Ontologies constructed on the basis of FSSMF
+## Ontologies Constructed on the Basis of FSSMF

 The following ontologies have been developed employing FSSMF: